 You can also create and update services that use the ICMP protocol using the Illumio Core REST API.
-See Services in REST API Developer Guide for information about using the REST API to create services.

-- ICMP is not supported for virtual services. - When an ICMP service is used in a rule, all ICMP types are allowed; however, granular control and specific multicast addresses are not supported. - When you enable IPv6 on Windows VENs, IPv6 system rules are not propagated to those VENs.
+- ICMP is not supported for virtual services. - When an ICMP service is used in a rule, all ICMP types are allowed; however, granular control and specific multicast addresses are not supported. - When you enable IPv6 on Windows VENs, IPv6 systems rules are not propagated to those VENs.
 You need to write security rules to ensure robust IPv6 functionality.
 The ICMPv6 types that are required in those rules are as follows:

-ICMPv6 Message ICMPv6 Type
+ICMPv6 Message ІСМРv6 Туре

 Router Solicitation Message 133

 Router Advertisement Message 134

 Neighbor Solicitation Message 135

 Neighbor Advertisement Message 136